KianKishimoto/skill-bridge-career-navigator/README.md

 ● How did you verify the suggestions?
 Manual review of changes in pull requests

 ● Give one example of a suggestion you rejected or changed: Code was importing a nonexistent class from a module so I went in and fixed it

 Tradeoffs & Prioritization:

 ● What did you cut to stay within the 4–6 hour limit?
-Separating the content into multiple tabs, cover letter/resume review/improvement, persistent data, more filter options (eg. location, salary)
+Separating the content into multiple tabs, cover letter/resume review/improvement, persistent data, more filter options (eg. location, salary), AI job matching percentages

 ● What would you build next if you had more time?
 Probably the cover letter/resume review.
 I would also refine the user experience and add more flow to the program before doing anything else.